 This class is also inherited from VisualObject class.
-Addition to the properties of the VisualObject class, it also stores the information of which traffic object it belongs to.
-This class is designed to differ traffic objects like roads, sideways, crossways, traffic lights, traffic signs etc. from other objects.
+We designed such a class in addition to designing StaticObjects class since some nonmovable objects needs some special method to apply a traffic rule.
+So, addition to the properties of the VisualObject class, it also stores the information of which traffic object it belongs to.
+This information is stored in 'secType'.
+We differ traffic objects like roads, sideways, crossways, traffic lights, traffic signs etc. from other objects and from each other with respect to the 'secType'.
+So we apply different rules to different objects.
+Rules are handled with Al.